skariel/webalchemy/README.md

                 element.textContent= '('+element.app.clickedcount+') '+element.app.text;
             }''')

+        # This will be passed to the menu initializer
-        # do this for each element added to the menu
+        # so it is applied to each item when added to the menu
         def on_add(element,color):
             element.att.app.text= color
             element.att.app.clickedcount= colors_app.colors_count[color]